The arrival of Sanga

 The Northampton Nugget was born.
 George Thompson earned that nickname for playing a crucial role in establishing Northamptonshire's first-class status in 1905.
 He was an outstanding performer, strong in defence with the bat and a brisk fast-medium with the ball, who played for the 1st XI at Wellingborough School when he was only 13.
 But such was the depth of talent in English cricket that he played only six Tests, one against Australia in 1909 and five in South Africa the following winter.
 He died in Bristol in 1943.

-A tragic day in the Eastern Cape as former first-class cricketer Darryn Randall was killed after being struck on the side of the head during a Border Cricket Board Premier League match at Alice.
+A tragic day in the Eastern Cape, where former first-class cricketer Darryn Randall was killed after being struck on the side of the head during a Border Cricket Board Premier League match at Alice.
 Randall, who was wearing a helmet, took the blow while attempting a pull shot and collapsed at the crease.
 He was rushed to Alice Hospital but medical staff were unable to revive him.
 He represented Border as a wicketkeeper-batsman in four first-class matches and four List A games during 2009 as well as the various provincial youth teams while a pupil at Stirling Primary and Selborne College in East London.
 He then established himself as a coach, running a highly regarded cricket academy at Stirling Primary School.